FredKSchott/pika-pack/README.md

   "version": "1.0.0",
   "@pika/pack": {
     "pipeline": [
       // 1.
-Compiles your source to standard ES2018+
+Compile your source to standard ES2018+
       ["@pika/plugin-standard-pkg", {"exclude": ["__tests__/*"]}],
       // 2.
-Creates a distribution to run on Node.js
+Create a distribution to run on Node.js
       ["@pika/node-builder"],
       // 3.
-Creates a distribution to run on browsers (optimized for bundlers) ["@pika/web-builder"],
+Create a distribution to run on web browsers (optimized for bundlers) ["@pika/web-builder"],
       // 4.
-Generates type definitions automatically from your JavaScript ["@pika/types-builder"]
+Generate type definitions automatically from your JavaScript ["@pika/types-builder"]
     ]
   },